AstreaTSS/PYTHIAWebsite/docs/usage/bda_investigations.md

 As a solution matching a certain other bot, if you don't wish to send a whole message, you can use `/investigate` with the *exact trigger* (case insentiive) to trigger a Truth Bullet.
 For example, `/investigate ink` would trigger the same Truth Bullet as the examples above.

+!!! warning "`/investigate` rename"
+    Around Saturday, October 12th, 2024, at 12:00 AM UTC, the `/investigate` command will be renamed to `/bda-investigate` to make way for new features.
+The command will still work as expected, however.

 Some servers may require only this method, so it's good to know about it.

 ### Hidden Truth Bullets